coryprimm/writersUnblock/README.md

 2.)
 There is a known issue/bug on the Google searching side of things, where if there are no search results the process gives up and returns nothing for all the searches.

 3.)
 The app is intended to be a jumpingboard into whatever words can be put together.
-Their is no conjugation of verbs, no checking to ensure grammatical correctness whatsoever.
-Matter of fact the goal would be stymied by the enforcing of coherence.
-There is no ethical checking, and this app does not pretend to be a fortune teller or anything other than a sideffect of my learning C#.
+Their is no conjugation of verbs, no checking to ensure grammatical correctness, whatsoever.
+Matter of fact, the goal would be stymied by the enforcing of coherence.
+There is no ethical checking of sentences created, (though no vulgar words are used) and this app does not pretend to be a fortune teller or anything other than a sideffect of my learning C#.

 $Hello Microsoft!